gxf1212/notes/research/MD-fundamentals.md

 ## trjconv

+It is a pity that gmx itself cannot process trajectories in parallel.
+MPI is for cross-node communication and does not work.

 ### Basics

 - `-dt`: not real time, but how many frames we go through each time we collect one frame